okutucu/okutucu/README.md

 I am currently developing myself in the field of software.

-- 🔭 I’m currently working on Frontend
+- 🔭 I’m currently working on Frontend and .net Core
-- 🌱 I’m currently learning .net and .net Core
+- 🌱 I’m currently learning Microservice
 - 💬 You can ask me anything
 - 📫 You can reach me from the links below